BioCAT

 3) SHAPE/Genomics

-Recent genome-wide association studies have revealed several osteoarthritis (OA) risk loci involve common genetic variations related to musculoskeletal development and morphogenesis.
-To date, a major shortcoming in this research area is that morphometric phenotyping is based on 2D superposition imaging resulting in high noise levels and lacking applicability.
+Recent genome-wide association studies have revealed that several osteoarthritis (OA) risk loci involve common genetic variations related to musculoskeletal development and morphogenesis.
+To date, a major shortcoming in this research area is that morphometric phenotyping is based on 2D superposition imaging, resulting in high noise levels and a lack of applicability.
 In this interdisciplinary project, DNA is collected from patients undergoing a high-resolution weight-bearing CT scan for medical purposes.
 To establish the role of shape and biomechanical variance as an independent risk factor in OA, our project provides the opportunity to explore the joint geometry and mechanical phenotype at a population-wide level.
-Next, subject-specific contact stresses can be computed utilizing a validated discrete element analysis approach.
+Next, subject-specific contact stresses can be computed utilising a validated discrete element analysis approach.
 For each configuration, the genetic constitution will be found.
 Findings will be benchmarked by the identification of high-load-bearing zones in patients having early-stage OA using a large validation cohort of +1000 OA cases.

 - researchers: Marlies Verleyen, Yukun He, Emmanuel Audenaert